raganwald-deprecated/homoiconic/2011/value.markdown

 ![Duke Mom](http://silveiraneto.net/wp-content/uploads/2008/05/duke_mom.png)

-But for those of you who haven't seen any of the Aleph-0 explanations, here is the Aleph-One-th explanation of why Java (and Ruby and Javascript and most other modern programming languages) is Pass by Value.
+But for those of you who haven't seen any of the [Aleph-0][a] explanations, here is the Aleph-One-th explanation of why Java (and Ruby and Javascript and most other modern programming languages) is Pass by Value.

 **explanation**

 Java passes a reference to a mutable object by value.
+This means:

-This means 1.
-There is only one instance of the original object, it is not copied, and 2.
-There are *two* reference to it.
+1. There is only one instance of the original object, it is not copied, and;
+2. There are *two* reference to it.
 One in the original method's environment and one in the called method's environment.
 Since Java passed the reference by value, there is a copy of the reference in the called method.

 Illustration: